What is The Nun Study of Positive Psychology?- Discover 4 Key Findings

 In essence, the Nun Study lends empirical support to the idea that a positive emotional outlook—early in life—can have long-lasting benefits for health and longevity.
 The researchers concluded that maintaining a positive attitude, or adopting a “don’t worry, be happy” mindset, may indeed help you live longer.

-Implications of These Findings
+Implications of Nun Study

 The findings from the Nun Study have several important implications across various domains, including psychology, health, aging, and public policy.
 Here are the key implications-